DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.1.1 Evidence collection and handling
     - Evidence (or artifacts) collection is complex, should be done by professionals, and can be thrown out of court if incorrectly handled
     - It’s important to preserve original evidence
-    - 🧚‍♂️International Organization on Computer Evidence (IOCE) six principles for media, network and software analysis:
+    - 🔥**International Organization on Computer Evidence (IOCE)** six principles for media, network and software analysis:
         - all general forensic and procedural principles must be applied to digital evidence collection
         - seizing digital evidence shouldn't change the evidence
         - accessing original digital evidence should only be done by trained professionals
         - all activity relating to seizure, access, storage, or transfer of digital evidence must be fully documented, preserved, and available for review
         - a person in possession of digital evidence is responsible for all actions taken with respect to that evidence
         - any agency that is responsible for seizing, accessing, storing, or transferring digital evidence is responsible for compliance with these principles
-    - Scientific Working Group on Digital Evidence (SWGDE) developed principles for standardized recovery of computer-based evidence:
+    - 🔥**Scientific Working Group on Digital Evidence (SWGDE)** developed principles for standardized recovery of computer-based evidence:
         - legal system consistency
         - use of a common language
         - durability
         - ability to cross international and state boundaries
         - instill confidence in evidence integrity
         - forensic evidence applicability at the individual, agency, and country levels
-    - **ISO/IEC 27037: Guidelines for Identification, Collection, Acquisition, and Preservation of Digital Evidence**: the international standard on digital evidence handling, with four phases:
+    - 🔥**ISO/IEC 27037: Guidelines for Identification, Collection, Acquisition, and Preservation of Digital Evidence**: the international standard on digital evidence handling, with four phases:
         - identification
         - collection
         - acquisition